Six Affordable Home Renovation Ideas That Will Increase the Value of Your House

 Make Temporary Changes to Foster Ideas

-While you don't want to go too crazy with ornamentation, adding subtle details can help spark the imagination of prospective buyers.
+While you don't want to go too crazy with ornamentation, our final budget-friendly home renovation idea includes adding subtle details that can help spark the imagination of prospective buyers.
 "It's about giving people enough of an idea that they can imagine themselves in it," says Shelton.
 Peel-and-stick vinyl tiles are inexpensive and easy to install within a matter of hours.
 You can use them to add a backsplash to the kitchen or to give a bathroom some layers, and simple to remove if the buyer is planning their own remodel.